Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 These packages also range widely in price.
 They start as low as $117/hour, but make their way all the way up to $230/hour.
 So if you opt for one of those bigger bundles with the lower cost per hour, those prices are far better than Manhattan’s prices.

-And it’s not like Kaplan’s GRE tutors are far behind either.
+Though priced more affordably, it’s not like Kaplan’s GRE tutors are far behind either.
 I personally thought they were really good.
 They’re all clearly GRE gurus, but just didn’t quite seem to have that same interpersonal connection with students like some of the Manhattan teachers do.
+For some reason, they have more of a corporate, big company feel.
 In the end though, I still think they’re effective.

 Plus, like Manhattan Prep, Kaplan kicks in their self-paced GRE prep course with their tutoring bundles, so keep that in mind.
 The Kaplan and Manhattan Prep courses are neck and neck in terms of quality, and Kaplan’s package is approximately a $450 value.
 So bottom line, if you’re looking for a Manhattan Prep-like tutoring service, but maybe with a slightly more approachable price tag, that’s Kaplan.